MicrosoftDocs/learn/learn-pr/azure/build-blazor-webassembly-visual-studio-code/includes/5-exercise-add-component.md

         </tr>
     </table>
     ```
-1. Below the table, add a button which we'll use to trigger the calculation.
+1. Below the table, add a button, which we'll use to trigger the calculation.

     ```cshtml
     <button class="btn btn-primary">Calculate</button>